 says the hostess, as the fridge door opens into a street alley that transports you into the braised underbelly of the Long Tang Kopitiam.

 This is it.
 You've found yourself in The Dragon Chamber.

 Secretly located within a brightly coloured kopitiam, This hole in the wall offers an unconventional menu serving “guerilla style” food.
 The dishes are not clearly not your typical banquet style Chinese food.

 Among its own wild concoctions from The Dragon Chamber’s kitchen, the underground restaurant also brings back age-old Chinese dishes that never caught on in mainstream restaurants, because of their unconventional ingredients.

 The flavours are immense, contrasting well-loved Chinese-American recipes, Dragon Chamber pushes the diner’s comfort zone with adventurous dishes that may even shock diners with unusual Chinese techniques of nose-to-tail animal preparation.

-One such dish is the Dragon’s Claw.
-Touted as one of the restaurant’s signature dishes, it features a crocodile foot braised in Chinese herbs, served on a bed of greens and a literal ring of fire.
-Bearing a taste similarly close to chicken, the meat is tender and sweet.
-Its skin is painstakingly descaled with a torch, revealing a thick and rich layer of collagen that coats the succulent herb-marinated meat with a soft and sticky texture, adding a consistent mouthfeel to every bite.
-If crocodile foot and mammal innards might be too adventurous for some, we also offer more conventional favourites such as Firecracker Chicken and Wagyu Truffle Hor Fun.
+The Dragon’s Claw, touted as one of the restaurant’s signature dishes, features a crocodile foot braised in Chinese herbs, served on a bed of greens and a literal ring of fire.
+The meat is tender, gelatinous and sweet.
+Its skin is painstakingly descaled with a torch, revealing a thick and rich layer of collagen that coats the succulent herb-marinated meat with a soft and sticky texture.
+Every bite is inexplicable.